daman1980/Course3project/README.md

 1. X_test and X_train-these contain all the measurements for each subject and activity
 2. Y_test and Y_train-these contain the activity ids for each row
 3. subject_test and subject_train-these contain the subject ids for each row
-4. activity_labels-this maps the activity ids (#2) to the activity labels
-5. features-contains the variable names for #1
+4. activity_labels-this maps the activity ids (#2) to the activity labels5. features-contains the variable names for #1

 * For step #1 we have to merge #1, #2, #3 together by rows.
 We also need to rename the variable names from features to the data from #1.